awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.BestPractices.md

        /*
          * A good practice is to set socket and statement timeout to be the same thing since both
-         * the client AND server will kill the query at the same time, leaving no running queries
+         * the client AND server will stop the query at the same time, leaving no running queries
          * on the backend
          */
         Statement st = conn.createStatement();